mamure/DIS-Project/README.md

 Here, it is possible to search the database for games using the name of a player and a sequence of moves in the given players game.
 Both search-requirements uses regex-mathing (for player-names: in postresql; for sequence of moves, with Python module 're').
 This means that it is possible to search through the database for all players, if no player-name is supplied, since the empty string regex-matches all player names in this context.

 It is also possible to search for similar games to a given game ID using the second search button.
 This uses a LCS-solver module in Python to find how similar games are.
 A single game is returned (if the database has more than one game in the collection).

+### _Comparing games_
+After you have searched for a `gameID` in the database, you can compare the two games that are most similar.
+The games are compared via their opening, and you can see their stats such as where, when, and who played the match.
+Additionally, you can see how the two games unfolded with their moves.
+There is currently no way to look up a specific game's `gameID` before searching for similar games.